ubuntu-core/snappy-jenkins/README.md

 ## Syncing servers

-In order to deploy a new server it may be useful to keep the configuration from a previous server.
-The `sync.sh` script copies the job story, ssh keys used to create cloud images and access instances created from them and the GitHub credentials.
-It can be executed with:
+In order to deploy a new server it may be useful to keep the configuration and job history from a previous one.
+There are two scripts for doing so, `sync-data.sh` copies the job history, it can be executed with:

-    $ ./bin/sync.sh <source_ip> <target_ip>
+    $ ./bin/sync-data.sh <source_ip> <target_ip>

+`init-credentials.sh` gets the credentials from a vault server (see below) and puts them into a local or remote cluster.
+In order to execute this script you must be able to authenticate against the Vault server.
+It is executed with:

+    $ ./bin/secrets/init-credentials.sh <environment>

+with `<environment>` being either `local` or `remote` (default).

 ## Secrets management